spiermar/spiermar.github.io/index.md

 Since I was young, I always loved to travel.
 Getting to know new places, new cultures and new people, and that hasn’t changed.
 I’ll jump into a plane or back of a truck at the smallest opportunity.
 Also love electronic music and love to DJ during the weekends.
 What’s not to like?
 I get to play my music in really loud speakers.

-As is customary around the Bay Area, I tend to keep my pet projects on [GitHub](https://github.com/spiermar).
+As is customary around the Bay Area, I tend to keep my side projects on [GitHub](https://github.com/spiermar).

 Contact me?
-Just shoot an email to [martin@overloaded.io](mailto:martin@overloaded.io)
+Just shoot an email to [spiermar@gmail.com](mailto:spiermar@gmail.com)